bmist41/PWA-TextEditor-M19/README.md

 https://pwa-texteditor-m19.onrender.com

 ## Usage
-To use the application, follow the steps provided below.
+To use the application, visit the provided URL.
-1. Clone the repository to your local machine.
-2. Initialize NPM
-3. Install dependancies
-4. Start the server [node server.js]

 ## License